InCom-0/incplot-lib/README.md

 * No data wrangling or analysis of any kind
 * Not intended for plotting huge datasets
-* Doesn't offer the more obscure plot types
+* Doesn't offer 'all the plot types in existence', but rather just several of the most useful ones
 * No export of the rendered plot into other formats (such as pictures)
 * Doesn't (and cannot) make data 'look good' if the data is fundamentally unsuitable for plotting
 * Doesn't (and cannot) show 100% visual accuracy due to inherent limitations of terminal interfaces